godotengine/godot-website/collections/_article/godot-growth-stats-2026.md

 ---
 title: "Godot usage and engine growth"
-excerpt: "Godot has been rapidly adopted in the last few years.
+excerpt: "Godot adoption has rapidly increased in the last few years.
 Here is a look at the hard numbers."
 categories: ["news"]
 author: Clay John
 image: /storage/blog/godot-usage-2026/steam-google-play-installs.png
 date: 2026-05-07 14:00:00
 ---

 I like to keep track of Godot's growth.
-Since we don't have any tracking information in the engine itself, it can be challenging.
+Since we don't have any tracking information in the engine itself, this can be challenging.
 So I use a variety of sources to try to get a full picture of how Godot is growing over time.
 I have been collecting data long enough now that I can finally put together some graphs that illustrate the growth of the engine.

 This data comes from many different sources and is collected in different ways, so it can be a little bit scattered.
 For example, I have data for the total number of downloads of each version of the engine from our website at a given point in time, but I don't have downloads per month.
 Whereas on Steam and Google Play, I have total downloads for all versions and monthly downloads.
 Finally, the data generally runs up into February 2026 since that is the last time I updated the data (and when I started the first draft of this post).